 Directions

-Vacuum seal salmon with 1 tbsp olive oil and 1 tsp salt.
-Place salmon in a Suvie pan, cover with water, and insert into the top right hand zone of your Suvie.
+1) Vacuum seal salmon filets with 1 tbsp olive oil and 1 tsp salt.
+Place salmon in a Suvie pan, cover with water, and insert into the bottom zone of Suvie.

-Divide salmon, asparagus, and potatoes between plates and drizzle with reserved lemon dill sauce.
-Garnish with dill leaves.
+6) Divide salmon, asparagus, and potatoes between plates and drizzle with reserved lemon dill sauce.
+Garnish with dill leaves and serve.

 Nutrition